tmaybe/dev.socrata.com/publishers/examples/soda-sensor-push.md

 }
 {% endhighlight %}

-Once everything is working locally, we can setup heroku environment variables and push the code to heroku.
+Once everything is working locally, we can setup Heroku environment variables and push the code to Heroku.

-###Automating it with Heroku Scheduler
+### Automating it with Heroku Scheduler
 Heroku Scheduler is a free add-on that will allow us to run this script on a schedule.
-Use the web GUI to enter the command to run (node updateTemperature) and select the frequency from a dropdown.
+Use the web GUI to enter the command to run (`node updateTemperature`) and select the frequency from a drop-down.
 That's it!
 Now we'll see our dataset updated with the latest temperature every 10 minutes.

 ![Heroku Scheduler](/img/Heroku_Scheduler.png)